lurchmath/lde/docs/api-structures.md

    equivalent to successive calls to `removeFromParent()` and `insertChild()` at the instance and its parent, respectively.
- * `instance.copy()` makes a deep copy of the instance, including all nodes below it in the hierarchy, but not copying their unique IDs (lest they become not unique)
+ * `instance.copy()` makes a deep copy of the instance, including all nodes below it in the hierarchy.
+This new copy will have all the same IDs as the previous copy, so to preserve uniqueness of IDs, you will usually want to call `copiedInstance.clearIDs()` afterwards.

 The order of nodes in the hierarchy is often important.
 We have one simple order relation on the nodes in the hierarchy, and one more complex.
 The